austin-owensby/I18NPuzzles/ReadMe.md

    - day (Ex.
 14) (Defaults to 1)
 - Ex. `POST api/import-input-file?day=14`

-Imports the input from I18N Puzzles for a specific day.
+Imports the input and example from I18N Puzzles for a specific day.

 The program is idempotent (You can run this multiple times as it will only add a file if it is needed.)